SammyRobensParadise/neurobiological-simulation/assignment-5/assignment-5.md

-**REVISIT**
 The model appears to perform much better than in (e).
-The output does not jitter because the intercepts are uniformly distributed between 0.4 and 0.9 meaning.
-Because of the normal distribution of the values, the second approach would not work
+The output does not jitter because the the model will not begin making a decision until it has reached a certain level of confidence, the greather minimum threshold reduced the early stage jitter.
+We could not implement this model because have more than one ensemble and the narrower selection of intercepts in not capable of accurately repesenting the larger system.

 # 2. Temporal Representation